 Participation & Attendance: Students are required to attend each class meeting in its entirety.
-Participation includes focusing on class content, speaking in class and seminar, listening to others, taking notes, completing class interactive exercises, avoiding distractions, and listening to and dialoging with the guest speakers.
-If an absence is unavoidable, seminar faculty should be notified prior to a class and/or seminar absence.
-After one absence per quarter (4 hours), makeup work may be assigned at faculty discretion, case-by-case.
+Participation includes focusing on class content, speaking in class and seminar as able, listening to others as able, taking notes as able, completing class interactive exercises, and avoiding distractions.
+If an absence is unavoidable, faculty should be notified prior to an absence.
+After one absence per quarter (4 hours), make-up work may be assigned at faculty discretion, case-by-case.
 Makeup work must be completed by the deadline assigned to ensure full receipt of course credit.
-After three absences (12 hours) you may be denied full credit.
-After reoccurring weekly absences (missing an hour of class week to week) you may be denied full credit.
+After two absences (8 hours) you may be denied full credit.
+After reoccurring absences (consistently showing up tardy) you may be denied full credit.
 Finally, if you do miss a class, you are still expected to do the reading for that class meeting and turn in any assignments that were due that class date.